JakeBredice/portfolio-jakebredice/README.md

 # Jake Bredice Portfolio

 Hi!
-I'm Jake Bredice, an Economics and Data Analytics enthusiast with experience in Python, data visualization, and analytics projects.
+I'm Jake Bredice, an Economics and Data Analytics enthusiast with experience in Python, machine learning, data visualization, and analytics projects.
 This portfolio showcases my programming and analytical skills through a series of projects, from machine learning and interactive dashboards to game development.

 ---